MichaelCurrin/open-air/README.md

 # Open Air
-> Report on South African air quality sensors using an open data project's API.
+> Report on air quality sensors in Africa using APIS of open data projects.

 ## Project website